Redondo Beach, California: History

 The Hotel Redondo which stood in Redondo Beach until 1925.

-In 1983, the city of Redondo Beach adopted a resolution “recognizing the Goodyear Airship Columbia (aka Goodyear blimp) as the “Official Bird of Redondo Beach.”
+In 1983, the city of Redondo Beach adopted a resolution "recognizing the Goodyear Airship Columbia (aka Goodyear blimp) as the "Official Bird of Redondo Beach."

 In 2022, the Redondo Beach government (along with the governments of Torrance, Carson, and Whittier) sued the California state government, seeking to block the California HOME Act (SB 9), which permits the construction of duplexes and fourplexes on lots.
-Redondo Beach mayor Bill Brand has argued that there is no housing crisis in Redondo Beach.
+Former Redondo Beach mayor Bill Brand argued that there is no housing crisis in Redondo Beach.

 In 2023, Redondo Beach rejected an application to transform the lot of an aging waterfront power plant into a village-style complex of 2,700 residential units (including 540 affordable units) and commercial space on the grounds that the application was incomplete.
-The City was sued by “Yes in My Backyard”..
-But the lawsuit is unresolved as the property is in bankruptcy hearings.
+The City was sued by "Yes in My Backyard," but the lawsuit is unresolved as the property is in bankruptcy hearings.

-Bill Brand became mayor of Redondo Beach after spearheading the effort to block a 525,000 square foot mall project in King Harbor..
-Brand had also successfully negotiated a reduction the number of apartment units in a mixed use development along PCH.
+Bill Brand became mayor of Redondo Beach after spearheading the effort to block a 525,000 square foot mall project in King Harbor.
+Brand had also successfully negotiated a reduction in the number of apartment units in a mixed use development along PCH.
 The city's residents and political leaders have long advocated to retire the plant and allow it to be restored to its natural wetland state.
-The city has also participated in legal proceedings to preserve its ability to participate in residential zoning decisions, including the discretion to regulate single-family homes from being transformed by for-profit developers into “six-on-a-lots.”
+The city has also participated in legal proceedings to preserve its ability to participate in residential zoning decisions, including the discretion to regulate single-family homes from being transformed by for-profit developers into "six-on-a-lots."

-In 2024, Redondo Beach became the first city to achieve “Functional Zero” homelessness in LA County.
-South Bay Council of Governments (SBCOG) defines “Functional Zero” as more people exiting homelessness than entering it, and also requires that the median time in homelessness be less than 90 days.
-SBCOG noted Redondo’s transitional pallet shelters, “Homeless Court”, Project Homekey permanent supportive housing, and other homeless services.
+In 2024, Redondo Beach became the first city to achieve "Functional Zero" homelessness in LA County.
+South Bay Council of Governments (SBCOG) defines "Functional Zero" as more people exiting homelessness than entering it, and also requires that the median time in homelessness be less than 90 days.
+SBCOG noted Redondo's transitional pallet shelters, "Homeless Court", Project Homekey permanent supportive housing, and other homeless services.

 Geography

-According to the United States Census Bureau, the city has a total area of 6.2 mi2, over 99% of it land.
+According to the United States Census Bureau, the city has a total area of 6.21 mi2, over 99% of it land.

 Redondo Beach was originally part of the 1784 Rancho San Pedro Spanish land grant of the 43000 acre Dominguez Rancho that later became the ten-mile (16 km) ocean frontage of Rancho Sausal Redondo.